Exploring the Coromandel Peninsula in New Zealand: The best places to go and things to do

 So, if you would like a local’s guide to the Coromandel, here we go.
 These are my favourite things to do in the Coromandel Peninsula, the best places to visit.

-The top things to do in the Coromandel Peninsula
+The top places to stop on a road trip around the Coromandel Peninsula

 That grounded, earth-loving and quirky character translates into some of the best things to do in the Coromandel.